 - At least $35 million in annual rate credits through reduced depreciation rates.
 These credits will remain in effect after Duke Energy’s next base rate case and will not end until the conclusion of an additional, following rate case in the future.

 - $32 million in additional annual depreciation expense reductions, which will take effect at the conclusion of Duke’s next base rate case.

 - $22 million in annual customer savings due to deferred tax incentives.

 - Assurances that Duke Energy ratepayers will not bear any costs for the company’s lawsuits against GE, Bechtel, or other project vendors or contractors.

 The agreements also ensure that the Edwardsport plant’s assets will be valued at the capped costs for the life of the project, and that the values will not rise as they would in other circumstances.
 This will save ratepayers substantial dollars for years to come.

 In addition, the agreements do not preclude the OUCC and other parties from objecting to future cost recovery requests if the plant does not perform at an acceptable level.
 The OUCC, in the meantime, will continue to monitor the plant’s performance and costs.
 This includes close scrutiny of Duke Energy’s multiple rate tracking filings to ensure that the utility only receives appropriate cost recovery, and receives it through the appropriate tracker mechanism.

 Ongoing Rate Recovery

 Duke Energy recovers its costs for the project through a billing component known as the IGCC rider.
-As allowed by state law, Duke may request adjustments to the IGCC rider twice each year.
-The IURC has adjusted this rider to reflect current construction costs on a semi-annual basis.
+As allowed by state law, Duke may ask the IURC to approve adjustments to the IGCC rider each year.

 For More Information